rtCamp/Frappe-Manager/docs/commands/migrate.md

 ## `fm migrate`

-Bring Frappe Manager and its benches up to the current version.

-Benches are never migrated implicitly: a bare fm migrate updates only FM's own config and global services.
-Name a bench, or say 'all', to migrate benches themselves.
+Bring benches up to the current version.
+Benches only: fm's own global services & configuration are migrated by fm services migrate, never implicitly by this command, and this command refuses to run while they are behind.

 Most bench commands refuse to run against a bench that is behind, so migrate first: the exceptions are stop and delete, which must keep working on a bench you cannot migrate, and the image commands bake, switch and prune.